feb-sofia/econometrics-2023/README.md

 The class notes will be provided as `Rmd` files in this repository.
 You can also use the notes in the [2020 script](https://feb-uni-sofia.github.io/econometrics-script/index.html).

+## Recommended reading

+1. The [R for data science](https://r4ds.had.co.nz/) book covers data management and exploration using the tools from the `tidyverse` packages.
+2. Dalgaard, P. (2008) Introductory statistics with R. 2nd edition.
+New York: Springer.
+    This textbook offers an introductory level to probability and basic linear models with a focus on the software (R) and with only a minimal discussion of the mathematical fundamentals.
+3. Sheather, S. (2009) A Modern Approach to Regression with R. New York, NY: Springer New York (Springer Texts in Statistics).
+Available at: https://doi.org/10.1007/978-0-387-09608-7.

+    The Textbook focuses on linear regression models and develops the mathematical fundametals alongside with examples using R.
+4. Gelman, A., Hill, J. and Vehtari, A. (2021) Regression and other stories.
+Cambridge New York, NY Port Melbourne, VIC New Delhi Singapore: Cambridge University Press (Analytical methods for social research).
+Available at: https://doi.org/10.1017/9781139161879.

+    Another introduction into basic probability theory and linear models.
+The references to Bayesian inference in the book are not relevant to our course.
+5. Faraway, J. J. (2015) Linear models with R. Second edition.
+Boca Raton: CRC Press, Taylor & Francis Group.

+    Another introduction into linear models with application in R.

 ## Software